 Individual Mandate Excise Tax(Jan 2014): Starting in 2014, anyone not buying “qualifying” health insurance must pay an income surtax according to the higher of the following

-Exemptions for religious objectors, undocumented immigrants, prisoners, those earning less than the poverty line, members of Indian tribes, and hardship …
+Exemptions for religious objectors, undocumented immigrants, prisoners, those earning less than the poverty line, members of Indian tribes, and …

 Filed Under: 2012 Iowa Caucus, 2012 Presedential Election, Featured, Featured Local, Health Care Reform, Iowa, Iowa General Assembly, ObamaCare, Party Politics, Priorities, Taxes